Backpacker Travel Insurance

 7 Things Backpacker Insurance Needs

-There are quite a few things you are not covered for which insurance covers you for:
+There are quite a few things you are not covered for which insurance covers you:

-- Weekend Trips.
+1. Weekend Trips.
 A big part of living overseas for a year or two is the bounty of awesome countries you can visit at the drop of a hat.
-Paris for the day, Prague for the weekend - no problem.
-After just a short time, "going overseas" at the drop of hat will be as easy as a day at the beach or trip to the mountains.
-Unfortunately, the risk of something happening to you is also greatly increased and it becomes way to easy to forget you have no coverage.
+A day trip to Paris or a weekend in Prague?
+No problem!
+After just a short time, “going overseas” at the drop of a hat will be as easy as a day at the beach or a trip to the mountains.
+Unfortunately, the risk of something happening to you is also greatly increased and it becomes way too easy to forget you have no coverage.

-- We like to think we are invincible, but if the worst happens and your remains need to be repatriated this can be a very expensive process.
-More likely though, is the next one.
+2. We like to think we are invincible, but if the worst happens and your remains need to be repatriated this can be a very expensive process.
+More likely though, is the next scenario:

-- If you get really sick or injured - you will want to be with your friends and family at home.
-Even though your temporary home has changed - if things get rough suddenly being surrounded by family and friends in familiar surrounds is super important on your road back to health.
-The costs to get you home will skyrocket if you are really sick or injured.
-Although not nearly as dire, emergency dental work can be very expensive and relatively common - is not covered in the UK by the NHS.
+3. If you get really sick or injured – you will want to be with your friends and family at home.
+Even though your temporary home has changed – if things get rough suddenly being surrounded by family and friends in familiar surroundings is super important on your road back to health.
+Getting you home will be very costly if you’re unwell.
+And although it’s not as serious, emergency dental work can also be expensive—and it’s not covered by the NHS in the UK.

-- Flexibility.
-(This is big one often overlooked) The ability to stay somewhere for an extra week or perhaps a few months while you are travelling is one of the the true joys of worldwide travel.
-Unfortunately, travel insurance companies make big money by limiting your ability to extend coverage - forcing you to pay another 6 or 12 months or worse "risk it".
+5. Flexibility.
+(This is a big one often overlooked) The ability to stay somewhere for an extra week or perhaps a few months is one of the true joys of travelling.
+Unfortunately, travel insurance companies make big money by limiting your ability to extend coverage – forcing you to pay another 6 or 12 months or worse “risk it”.

-- Destinations.
-Being able to get coverage for the countries you are travelling to without paying for the ones you don't is a huge limitation with most insurance policies.
-As a general rule, if you are not travelling to Asia or North America your policy should be significantly better value.
+6. Destinations.
+Being able to get coverage for the countries you are travelling to without paying for the ones you don’t is a huge limitation with most insurance policies.
+Generally speaking, if you’re not going to Asia or North America, your policy should be much more affordable.

-- Important Stuff.
-Many policies include baggage insurange, but the fine print reveals you are covered for delays and getting the $2 shirt you got in Bali but not covered for the Laptop or iPhone that will cost you a £500 or $1000 to replace.
+7. Important Stuff.
+Many policies include baggage insurance, but the fine print reveals you are covered for delays and getting the $2 shirt you got in Bali but not covered for the Laptop or iPhone that will cost you £500 or $1000 to replace.

 Below is an affiliate link from an insurer that pays us a commission if you end up using their service.
-This is at no extra cost to you but we think you will find they offer very flexible backpacker focused insurance that could benefit you in a very big way.
-Recommend comparing them and make sure you do get insurance one way or another.
+This comes at no extra cost to you, and we believe they offer very flexible, backpacker-focused insurance that could benefit you in a big way.
+We recommend comparing their options and making sure you get insurance one way or another.

 Check out the Provider we Use: